-- 1. Admonishment;

-- 2. Temporary removal from the classroom;
+- 1. Admonishment; - 2.
+Temporary removal from the classroom;

 - 3. Deprivation of privileges;

 - 4. Classroom or administrative detention;

 - 5. Referral to disciplinarian;

-- 6. In-school suspension during the school week or the weekend;
+- 6. In-school suspension;

-- 7. After-school programs;

-- 8. Out-of-school suspension (short-term or long-term);
+- 7. Out-of-school suspension (short-term or long-term);

-- 9. Reports to law enforcement or other legal action;
+- 8. Reports to law enforcement or other legal action; or

-- 10. Expulsion; and

-- 11. Bans from providing services, participating in school-district-sponsored programs, or being in school buildings or on school grounds.
+- 9. Expulsion.

-Examples of Remedial Measures - Personal
+Examples of Remedial Measures